HKhalashi/Fun_to_graph/README.md

 ./Fun_to_graph <input_file>
 ```
 ## Input File Format
-The input file should contain a single line with the mathematical function formatted for LaTeX.
+The input file should contain a single line with the mathematical function.
 For example:
 ```latex
 x^2
 ```